-RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points

-Deals with a single Begins to relate Addresses others'

-perspective and fails to alternative views to perspectives and

-discuss others' qualify analysis. additional diverse

-perspectives. perspectives drawn from

-Analysis of other outside information to

-Treats other positions positions is thoughtful qualify analysis.

-superficially or and mostly accurate.

-misrepresents them.
-Analysis of other

-Acknowledges and positions is accurate,

-Little integration of integrates different nuanced, and respectful.

-perspectives and little or ways of knowing.

-no evidence of attending Integrates different

-to others' views. disciplinary and

-epistemological ways of

-knowing.
-Connects to

-career and civic

-responsibilities, as

-appropriate.
+RED, 1 to 2 Points YELLOW, 3 Points GREEN, 4 to 5 Points Deals with a single Begins to relate Addresses others' perspective and fails to alternative views to perspectives and discuss others' qualify analysis. additional diverse perspectives. perspectives drawn from Analysis of other outside information to Treats other positions positions is thoughtful qualify analysis. superficially or and mostly accurate. misrepresents them.
+A sky souled as a sed Analysis of other Little integration of Acknowledges and positions is accurate, Little integration of perspectives and little or integrates different ways of knowing. nuanced, and respectful. no evidence of attending ways of knowing: Integrates different to others' views. disciplinary and epistemological ways of knowing.
+Connects to career and civic responsibilities, as appropriate.